brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 ### Tsuboyu (#tsuboyu)

 The hot spring at Yunomine is _old_.
-It's considered to be one of Japan's oldest, discovered around 1,800 years ago.
-An ancient bathhouse built right on top of the stream running through town called Tsuboyu lets you get as close as possible to the spring's source, and is considered to be the only place in the world where you can bathe in a registered UNESCO World Heritage Site.
+It's considered to be one of Japan's oldest, discovered about 1,800 years ago.
+An ancient bathhouse called Tsuboyu that's built right on top of the stream running through town lets you get as close as possible to the spring's source, and is considered to be the only place in the world where you can bathe in a registered UNESCO World Heritage Site.